 This is not a temple, shrine, or garden—it’s an entire area in western Kyoto.
 With temples, shrines, a monkey park, bamboo forest and more, it’s a popular tourist attraction, but it’s noticeably more rural than central Kyoto (i.e. the part of Kyoto where most of the tourist spots are clustered), so you can feel closer to nature here.

-While trickier to get to and significantly more expensive than the other viewing spots, as this isn’t in the touristy part of Kyoto, Rurikoin is worth going to because it’s a photographer’s dream come true, and it’s not always open to the public due to structural concerns.
+Rurikoin isn’t located in a touristy part of Kyoto, so it’s trickier to get to, and significantly more expensive than the other viewing spots.
+But it’s a photographer’s dream come true, so it’s well worth the visit.
+Also, it’s not always open to the public due to structural concerns, so it’s a unique chance to see this elusive temple.

-Now that it’s open during autumn, hurry and make a visit to this temple with amazingly colorful views.
-With three beautiful gardens and a tea room, you can enjoy the autumn leaves in relative tranquility.
-Rurikoin is a 5-minute walk from Yase-Hieizanguchi Station on the Eizan Main Line, nearly an hour away from central Kyoto.
+Rurikoin has three beautiful gardens and a tea room, so you can enjoy the autumn leaves in relative tranquility.
+It’s a 5-minute walk from Yase-Hieizanguchi Station on the Eizan Main Line, nearly an hour away from central Kyoto.

 Experience fewer crowds and some stunning views a short ride from the ancient capital with these easy day trips.
 The times will vary a little depending on how far from Kyoto you travel and elevation, so keep that in mind.